pwatx/html2pdf/README.md

 ## Prerequisites

 - Node.js (v14 or higher)
-- Python 3.11.x以上 (for bookmark functionality)
+- Python 3.11.x or higher (for bookmark functionality)
 - npm or yarn

 ## Installation